tonycondone/birth-certificate-system/CONTRIBUTING.md

 # Contributing to Digital Birth Certificate System

 Thank you for your interest in contributing to the Digital Birth Certificate System.
-Due to the sensitive nature of this project and its intellectual property protection, contributions are subject to strict guidelines and review processes.
+Due to the sensitive nature of my project and its intellectual property protection, contributions are subject to strict guidelines and review processes.

 ## Legal Notice

 This project is protected by:
-- Copyright © 2023 [Your Organization]
+- Copyright © 2023 | tonycondone - Stackflow
 - Patent Pending (Application in Process)
 - Proprietary License